elliotcho/E-Talk-2.0/README.md

 </h2>

 <p>
-    E-Talk is something I definitely want to expand in the future, and am excited to start working on the third iteration.
+    E-Talk is something I definitely want to expand in the future, and I am excited to start working on its third iteration.
 </p>

 <p>
-    Some new features I would consider is to recommend friends, implement a better search algorithm, show friends who are online, expand the users's settings, expand chat settings, allow users to post source code for their projects (instead of just a description of them), and implement many more whether that's in the next iteration or future iterations of the application.
+    Some new features I would consider are recommending friends, implementing a better search algorithm, showing friends who are online, expanding the user's settings, expanding chat settings, allowing users to post source code for their projects (instead of just a description of them), and implementing many more whether that's in the next iteration or future iterations of the application.
 </p>

 <p>
-    I might considering changing up the tech stack not only for learning experience, but to best fit the needs of the website.
+    I am considering changing up the tech stack not only for my learning experience, but to best fit the needs of the website.
     Instead of using the client side local storage to persist the user data, I want to set up a server side cache using Express-Session and Redis.
-I might also look into changing the architecture of the server from one based on REST API to one based on GraphQL.
-I also want to look into using Next.js instead of React.js for search engine optimization via server side rendering, I am excited to look into new technology.
+I might also look into changing the architecture of the server so that it utilizes GraphQL rather than REST API.
+    I also want to look into using Next.js instead of React.js for search engine optimization via server side rendering.
 Lastly, I am open to using TypeScript for a better development experience.
 </p>